-- Does the applicant describe steps that will be taken and components of the project that will be integrated into the organization through policies and practices? - Does the applicant describe steps that will be taken or components of the project that will remain (eg, trained personnel, identification of alternative resources, building internal assets) to continue the delivery of some or all components of the evidence-based intervention once CPRIT funding ends?
+- Does the applicant describe steps that will be taken and components of the project that will be integrated into the organization through policies and practices? - Does the applicant describe a plan for systems changes that are sustainable over time; eg, improve results, provider practice, efficiency, cost-effectiveness? - Does the applicant describe steps that the applicant organization or other entities will take or components of the project that will remain (eg, trained personnel, identification of alternative resources, building internal assets) to continue the delivery of some or all components of the evidence-based intervention once CPRIT funding ends?

-5.2.2 Secondary Evaluation Criteria
+5.2.2.
+Secondary Evaluation Criteria